ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 * anomalies_: Compute anomalies
 * regrid_time_: Aligns the time axis of each dataset to have common time points and calendars.
+* timeseries_filter_: Allows application of a filter to the time-series data.

 Statistics functions are applied by default in the order they appear in the list.
 For example, the following example applied to hourly data will retrieve